NodineLegal/OpenLawOffice/README.md

 Status: Development

 ## What?
-OpenLawOffice is a web (HTTP) based client-server system for management of larm firm resource including matters, billing, tasking and documents.
+OpenLawOffice is a web based system for management of law firm assets including matters, billing and tasking.

 ## Why?